Accessibility Statement

 There are a number of assessment and screening tools which can be used to assess a person for Dyslexia.
 Below is a small range of places that can offer screening and assessment.

-Clicking the image or link will take you to the relevant pages about these assessments in a new window.
+Clicking the image or link will open the relevant pages about these assessments in a new window.

 British Dyslexia Association (opens link in new window) British Dyslexia logo